Learning Home Catalog Composer

 Classical information

 Classical information also serves as a familiar point of reference when studying quantum information, as well as a source of analogy that goes a surprisingly long way.
-It is common that people ask questions about quantum information that have natural classical analogs — often with simple answers that can provide both clarity and insight into the original questions about quantum information.
+It is common that people ask questions about quantum information that have natural classical analogs, and often those questions have simple answers that can provide both clarity and insight into the original questions about quantum information.
 Indeed, it is not at all unreasonable to claim that one cannot truly understand quantum information without understanding classical information.

 Classical states and probability vectors

 Suppose that we have a that stores information.
-More specifically, let's assume that this system can be in one of a finite number of classical states at each instant.
-Here, the term "classical state" should be understood in intuitive terms, as a configuration that can be recognized and described unambiguously.
+More specifically, we shall assume that this system can be in one of a finite number of classical states at each instant.
+Here, the term classical state should be understood in intuitive terms, as a configuration that can be recognized and described unambiguously.

 The archetypal example, which we will come back to repeatedly, is that of a bit, which is a system whose classical states are 00 and 1.1.
-Other examples include a standard six-sided die, whose classical states are 1,1, 2,2, 3,3, 4,4, 5,5, and 6;6; a nucleobase in a strand of DNA, whose classical states are A, C, G, and T; and a switch on an electric fan, whose classical states are (commonly) high, medium, low, and off.
+Other examples include a standard six-sided die, whose classical states are 1,1, 2,2, 3,3, 4,4, 5,5, and 66 (represented by the corresponding number of dots on whatever face is on top); a nucleobase in a strand of DNA, whose classical states are A, C, G, and T; and a switch on an electric fan, whose classical states are (commonly) high, medium, low, and off.
 In mathematical terms, the specification of the classical states of a system are, in fact, the starting point: we define a bit to be a system that has classical states 00 and 1,1, and likewise for systems having different classical state sets.

 For the sake of this discussion, let us give the name X\mathsf{X} to the system being considered, and let us use the symbol Σ\Sigma to refer to the set of classical states of X.\mathsf{X}.
-As well as the assumption that Σ\Sigma is finite, as mentioned earlier, we naturally assume that Σ\Sigma is nonempty: it is nonsensical for a physical system to have no states at all.
-Although it does make sense to consider physical systems having infinitely many classical states, we will ignore this possibility for now.
-There are plenty of interesting ideas to explore even within only a finite number of states.
-For the sake of convenience and brevity, we will hereafter use the term classical state set to mean any finite and nonempty set.
+In addition to the assumption that Σ\Sigma is finite, which was already mentioned, we naturally assume that Σ\Sigma is nonempty — for it is nonsensical for a physical system to have no states at all.
+And while it does make sense to consider physical systems having infinitely many classical states, we will disregard this possibility, which is certainly interesting but is not relevant to this course.
+For these reasons, and for the sake of convenience and brevity, we will hereafter use the term classical state set to mean any finite and nonempty set.

 Here are a few examples: